oceaan-pendharkar/Flask_API/Modules/README.md

 ## Installation

 1. Clone this repository to your local machine
-2. Navigate to the project directory: `cd flask-game-app`
+2. Navigate to the project directory: `cd FLASK_API`
 3. Create a virtual environment: `python -m venv venv`
 4. Activate the virtual environment:
    - For Windows: `venv\Scripts\activate`